ssuthon/lovelace-fan-xiaomi/README.md

 _You may need to change "127.0.0.1" to the IP of your development machine if you are developing remotely._

+> If your Home Assistant UI is running on https, you'll need to provide the resources via https as well.
+Use `npm run start -- --https` to serve via https, and switch the `url: http://127.0.0.1` above to `url: https://localhost`.

 ## Credits

 [fineemb](https://github.com/fineemb) (Original author)